Navideck/TDRoundedNavigationBarObjC/README.md

 TDRoundedNavigationBar
 ===================

-TDRoundedNavigationBar is UINavigationBar subclass that you can use in your own projects.
+TDRoundedNavigationBar is an iOS UINavigationBar subclass that you can use in your own projects.
 It supercharges UINavigationBar with these features:

 > **Features:**
+> - **Rounded corners.** Round the corner's of your navigation bar using any radius.
+You can even leave the corners square by setting radius to zero.
 > - **Custom bar height.** Make you navigation bar taller or shorter.
 > - **Custom bar width.** Set the space you want to leave on the left and right of the navigation bar.
-> - **Rounded corners using any radius.** You can even leave the corners square by setting radius to zero.
+> - **Auto item positioning**.
+TDRoundedNavigationBar will position automatically every Navigation Bar element including title, back button or custom UIBarButtonItems to adapt to the custom size you 've set.
 > - **Vertical Bar positioning.** Set the distance you want from the top of the screen when the status bar is hidden.
+> - **iPhone and iPad support**.
+> - **Supports any orientation** (portrait or landscape).

 ----------